 Years of Experience

-Residents of Lexington, Ky. pick up paychecks that are higher than any other city — the median salary is around $91K per year; other top-paying cities include Fairfield, Conn. (about $71K) and Washington, DC ($56K).
-Within the company, workers earn the highest salaries (an average of $91K annually) in Kentucky.
+Residents of Lexington, Ky. pick up paychecks that are higher than any other city — the median salary is $91K per year; other top-paying cities include Fairfield, Conn. (approximately $72K) and Washington, DC ($55K).
+Across Save The Children's U.S. offices, employees in the state of Kentucky earn the most, taking home about $91K annually.

 Certifications and Degrees